-Bar Harbor, a small seaside resort on the northeastern part of Mount Desert Island, has a unique symbiotic relationship with the Acadia.
+Bar Harbor, a small seaside resort on the northeastern side of Mount Desert Island, has a unique symbiotic relationship with Acadia National Park.
 Together, they are like conjoined twins, both born of the same mother - and she is the land and ocean combined.

-With its many shops, restaurants, bed and breakfasts, and varied recreational activities, Bar Harbor is the perfect compliment to the park's geography and natural setting.
-There are historical roots at play here, a special blend of salty air and the classic Down East character that is easily recognized and loved by millions.
-Together, these “conjoined twins" are often the starting and ending points of an unforgettable Maine vacation.
+Historical roots are at play here, a special blend of salty air and the classic Down East character that is recognized and loved by millions.
+Together, these “conjoined twins” offer an unforgettable Maine vacation.

-Set aside some time to look through the images at the main photo link at the top of this page where you will find hundreds of high quality pictures.
-This will provide a good visual and emotional experience that will quickly tell you whether you would like to learn more.
-If it passes the test, dig a little deeper.
-To do this, try the Map link at the top.
-You will discover an interactive map where you can click on various towns, villages, and special park locations to access information and more pictures.
-Must see places within the park would include Cadillac Mountain, Sand Beach, Thunder Hole, and Otter Cliff.
-If your interest is still growing, you may want to check out what accommodations are available.
-Try the Lodging link then select the category that interests you.
+Start by looking through the hundreds of photos accessed via the main navigation at the top of this page, or serendipitously move about - page to page with a sense of discovery.
+This will provide a good visual experience that will quickly tell you if would like to learn more.
+If it passes the test, dig a little deeper via “Index” or one of the Park Maps where you will see the locations of various towns, villages, or explore other special places through lots of information and many beautiful images.
+Must see sights include Cadillac Mountain, Sand Beach, Thunder Hole, and Otter Cliff.
+But there are also many hiking trails plus the famous Carriage Roads.
+If your interest is still growing, check out what accommodations are available at the main Lodging page or some recreation at the Activities page.